The Writing on The Wall

 Learning to Write

-This spray paint art was very different from the art O’Neill saw displayed in museums growing up and while studying the works of the Old Masters — which all art so unattainable to him.
+This spray paint art was different from the art O’Neill saw displayed in museums growing up and while studying the works of the Old Masters — which all seemed so unattainable to him.
 But spray paint?
 That was something he could do.

 “For me, graffiti is an avenue of self-expression, an education in composition and the practice of mastering one’s craft,” he explains.

-His infatuation for spray paint art quickly blossomed.
+His infatuation with spray paint art quickly blossomed.
 He started to copy the masters of this craft in notebooks, writing their works again and again.
-He even took a class while in college, held off campus in the city.
+He even took a class while in college, held off-campus in the city.

 This course and the surrounding city was finally the spark to ignite his graffiti art flame.
 And although he didn’t know a graffiti writer at the time, he would go out at night to letter the streets.

 When he did finally meet fellow writers, they weren’t very impressed with O’Neill’s skill.
-“They said I had heart, but that I was terrible,” he recalls, noting the other artists were impressed with the places he was painting at, however.
+“They said I had heart, but that I was terrible,” he recalls, noting, however, that the other artists were impressed with the places he was painting at.

 Instigating the ‘Shift’ to Mainstream